canalplus/rx-player/src/transports/metaplaylist/README.md

 downloaded and parsed through their original logic (a `MPD` through DASH's logic and a Smooth Manifest through Smooth's logic).

-We then merge each of these Manifest, to construct an internal [Manifest object](../../api/manifest.md) with the same structure and properties than we would have with a DASH or Smooth manifest.
+We then merge each of these Manifest, to construct a `Manifest` object with the same structure and properties than we would have with a DASH or Smooth manifest.

 The trick is to consider each of those original Manifest as different Periods (like DASH Periods).
 The trick works here because the RxPlayer's definition of a